udayabhaskar1/web-design-dev-2/README.md

 HTML, CSS, JAVASCRIPT

 Kids Fashion Outlet Website
-Use of Html, css and Javascript for building the application
+Use of html, css and JavaScript for building the application